ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-05-CAD_Basics_-_Defining_Sketches_with_Constraints-_Education_Chapter_1_Lesson_5.md

 ---

-A) The second line selected
+A) The shorter line

-B) The first line selected
+B) The longer line

-C) The longer line
+C) The first line selected

-D) The shorter line
+D) The second line selected

 ---

-The first line selected
+C

 ///